flutter/website/src/docs/codelabs/extended-flex-widget.md

 ---
 title: "Basic Flutter layout concepts"
-description: "A codelab that teaches basic Flutter layout concepts through DartPad2 code examples."
+description: "A codelab that teaches basic Flutter layout concepts through DartPad examples and exercises."
 toc: true
 ---
+Welcome to the Flutter layout codelab, where you learn how to lay out a Flutter UI without downloading or installing Flutter and Dart!

 {{site.alert.important}}
   This codelab covers basic Flutter layout concepts using a code editor called DartPad.
   DartPad is in an experimental stage and hasn't been fully tested on all browsers.
 If you encounter any difficulties while using DartPad on a specific browser, please create a [DartPad issue](https://github.com/dart-lang/dart-pad/issues/new) and specify which browser you're using in the issue title.
 {{site.alert.end}}

-Welcome to the Flutter layout codelab, where you learn to lay out a Flutter UI without downloading or installing Flutter and Dart!

 Flutter is different from other frameworks because its UI is built in code, not (for example) in an XML file or similar.
 Widgets are the basic building blocks of a Flutter UI.
 As you progress through this codelab, you'll learn that almost everything in Flutter is a widget.
 A widget is an immutable object that describes a specific part of a UI.
 You'll also learn that Flutter widgets are composable, meaning, that you can combine existing widgets to make more sophisticated widgets.
 At the end of this codelab,
 you'll apply what you've learned into building a Flutter UI that displays a business card.

 **Estimated time to complete this codelab: 45-60 minutes.**